serverfarmer/heartbeat-server/README.md

 memcached, redis or any other caching mechanism.

 ## How to use

 #### Feeding data

-You just have to install *sf-monitoring-heartbeat* extension on your server(s):
+You just have to install **sf-monitoring-heartbeat** extension on your server(s):

 ```
 /opt/farm/scripts/setup/extension.sh sf-monitoring-heartbeat
 ```

-Or you can add if to `.default.extensions` file in your forked Server Farmer repository, to cause installing it automatically on all servers.
+Or you can add id to `.default.extensions` file in your forked Server Farmer repository, to cause installing it automatically on all servers.

-Next, check `functions.custom` file for `heartbeat_url` function.
-It should point to your heartbeat instance.
-By default, it points to https://serwer1598662.home.pl/heartbeat/, which is the public instance.
+Next, check `heartbeat_url` function in `functions.custom` file.
+It should point to your own heartbeat instance.
+By default, it points to `https://serwer1598662.home.pl/heartbeat/`, which is the public instance.

 *Note that the public instance employs additional logging and protections agains possible scanning and/or other malicious behavior.*

 #### Monitoring and alerting

-You can use any monitoring solution, either internal (like eg. Nagios) or external (eg. Uptimerobot, Pingdom, Statuscake), that can perform https keyword monitoring (send https requests and check the response for the defined keyword).
+You can use any monitoring solution, either internal (eg. Nagios, Zabbix, PRTG) or external (eg. Uptimerobot, Pingdom, Statuscake), that can perform https keyword monitoring (send https requests and check the response for the defined keyword).